Welcome to Cal State East Bay

 Student Health and Counseling Services

-Student Health and Counseling Services (SHCS) provides quality health care by board certified, licensed, and credentialed health care providers and counselors to current, regularly enrolled Cal State East Bay students.
-SHCS’ goal is to assist students in achieving and maintaining optimal health while pursuing their academic and career goals.
+Student Health & Counseling Services (SHCS) provides quality medical and mental health care to regularly enrolled Cal State East Bay students.
+Providers are board certified, licensed, and credentialed medical professionals employed by the University for the benefit of attendants.
+SHCS’ goal is to assist students in achieving and maintaining optimal health, while pursuing their academic and career goals.

 Services offered at SHCS include: